LeftySolara/knowledge/programming/data_structures/arrays.md

 Dynamic arrays are the same as arrays, but with variable capacity.
 An example of this is the `vector` type in C++.

+## 2D Arrays

+2D arrays are used to represent rectangular grids.
+They are usually implemented as an array of arrays.

+In some languages, these are implemented internally as one-dimensional arrays, and in some others there's no multidimensional arrays at all.